Cyanogenbot/ConnectedInteractionKitDemo/Connected_Interaction_Kit_DHT22_and_LCD-1602A-I2C/README.md

 ## What's on LCD display

 It shows the temperature and humidity value returned by the DHT22 module. <br />
-But the lower part of first line is defected, so the first line only has upper part working.
+But the lower part of first line is defect, so the first line only has upper part working.

 ![led demo](images/demo-lcd.jpg)